taeheongo/Movie-App/README.md

 # Movie App 2020 ver.

-## This application is the fullstack app showing the differences between Redux & REST API and Apollo GraphQL.
+## This application is the fullstack app using Apollo and Graphql.

 ## Technologies